Try a Free Live AI Golf Lesson TRY FREE

 Use the Tricks

-Last, in this video I will go over a couple of tricks to help you speed your improvement.
+Last, in this video I'll go over a couple of powerful tricks to help you accelerate your improvement.

-Good teachers have been using these for years, even if they don’t know why.
+Good teachers have been using these techniques for years, even if they don't know the science behind them.

-These tricks will help you retrain your nervous system much faster.
+These tricks will help you retrain your nervous system much faster than standard repetition alone.

-They also help you to get the “feel” for a brand new move.
+They also help you quickly develop the "feel" for a brand-new move.

 Stick with the process and keep MOVING!